“Man of the Land” | Celebrity Chef | TV Presenter | Farmers’ Advocate

 Lynton came to public attention in 2013 on MasterChef Australia.
 Dubbed “The Stockman”, he was the series runner-up and made the most of the opportunities it delivered.
 He became the face of Earth Hour Australia and hosted its documentary, Appetite for Change, focussing on the difficulties farmers are facing due to climate change.
 He was also involved in Tourism Australia’s initiative, Restaurant Australia, cooking for the Duchess of Cornwall in London on Australia Day 2015.

-Lynton is currently head chef at Melbourne eatery Westwood.
+Lynton was recently head chef at Melbourne eatery Westwood.
 He hopes to one day open his own restaurant, highlighting the indigenous flavours he grew up with.
 Through his family’s connections with the land, he has a strong reputation in Australian media as a key advocate for Aussie farmers.